 The Lister Institute’s Governing Body is made up of the trustees of the charity who are also directors of the company.
 The Governing Body meets formally twice a year and oversees all of the Institute’s activities, designating responsibilities in specific areas to two committees: The Finance and Investment Committee and the Scientific Committee.
 There are fifteen trustees in total; six are elected by Members of the Institute at the AGM, a further six are appointed by the existing Governing Body, and there are three special appointments.

-The current chair of the Governing Body is Professor Sir Alex Markham, Professor of Medicine at the University of Leeds, and former CEO of Cancer Research UK.
-Sir Alex took over the chair role from Dame Bridget Ogilvie in September 2011.
+The current chair of the Governing Body is Professor John Iredale, interim Executive Chair of the MRC.
+John took over the chair role from Professor Sir Alex Markham in September 2022.

-There are two other officers of the Governing Body: the Honorary Treasurer and Chair of the Finance and Investment Committee – Mr Michael French; and the Chair of the Scientific Advisory Committee – Professor Patrick Maxwell.
+There are two other officers of the Governing Body: the Honorary Treasurer and Chair of the Finance and Investment Committee – Mr Murray Legg; and the Chair of the Scientific Committee – Professor Julian Blow.

 Special appointments include Lord Iveagh’s representative (the Hon.
 Rory Guinness) reflecting the longstanding close association between the charity and the Guinness family, a member representing the Royal Society, and finally, to honour his unique contribution to the Lister Institute and UK science in general, Professor Sir Alec Jeffreys holds a personal life-time appointment.